reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 ## Organizations
 Below are various groups in the data and tech space.
 You can participate by:
 - subscribing to their newsletters
+- joining their Slack team, LinkedIn or Facebook group
 - joining a local chaper
 - attending their talks and workshops (where applicable: hackathons, conferences)
 - being an event speaker; giving a workshop